Yiannis128/Yiannis128/articles/godot-asteroids-04.md

 the variable `spawn_distance_offset`.
 This effectively gets a random direction away from the coordinates `(0,0)`, the next step translates those coordinates to the center of the screen. `spawn_offset` is added to `center`.
 The result is then returned by the function. _This method may be a bit hard to understand, it is not necessary to understand it on the first read, perhaps it is worth revisiting this article in a few days_.

-Before starting the game, it is important to remember to place the _AsteroidManager_ objects in the level first, drag and drop it from the FileSystem panel, it doesn't matter where as it is invisible, doesn't interact with any objects, and does not use it's position for anything.
+Before starting the game, it is important to remember to place the _AsteroidManager_ object in the level first, drag and drop it from the FileSystem panel, it doesn't matter where as it is invisible, doesn't interact with any objects, and does not use it's position for anything.
 It is also critical that the `target_path` variable is set, this can be done by selecting